 Here’s what we are offering to help you get to the program.

 Driver Accommodations: We realize some may be driving in from far away and you may need a place to sleep.
 Or simply want a night away.
 There are potentially a limited number of family cabins or hotel style rooms in the lodge that may be available if you need to spend the night at drop off or pick up.
 Meals will need to be on your own and you won’t have access to most of the “active” recreational activities.
-Let us know if you are interested in this arrangement and we will confirm availability and price with Fort Mountain.
+Contact Fort Mountain directly confirm availability and price.
+(877) 251-1800

 Airport Shuttles: A shuttle will be available to pick and return students to the Chattanooga airport (CHA) in Tennessee for a $35 fee.
 Sorry, Atlanta is too far away and traffic is unpredictable.
 It is not recommended to try and use a ride-hailing company like Uber as the distance from the airport is quite far and would likely be quite expensive.

-*NOTE on Refunds* Due to the special circumstances surrounding COVID-19, we have relaxed our refund policy for this year.
-If you have paid and will not be able to make it for any reason, full refunds will be issued up until June 26th and a 50% refund up until July 10th.
+*NOTE on Refunds* Due to the special circumstances surrounding COVID-19, we have revised our refund policy for 2021.
+If you have paid and will not be able to make it for any reason, full refunds will be issued up until June 25th and a 50% refund up until July 9th.

 If we have to cancel the program due to government restrictions (or any other reason) we will offer full refunds.
 Those who are flying, we encourage the purchase of additional travel insurance to minimize potential risk.